Sitemap

 publications

-Abstract: Scale invariance is a key feature that characterizes criticality in complex dynamical systems, which often organize into structures exhibiting no typical size and/or lifespan.
-While random external inputs or tunable stochastic interactions are typically required for showcasing such criticality, the question of whether scale-invariant dynamics can emerge from purely deterministic interactions remains unclear.
-In this work, we discover highly affirmative signatures of critical dynamics in equal-state clusters that emerge in the \(\textit{logistic}\) Game of life (LGOL): an extension of Conway’s GOL into a Cantor set state space that is nevertheless deterministic.
-We uncover at least three types of asymptotic behavior, i.e. phases, that are separated by two fundamentally distinct critical points.
-The first critical point — associated with a peculiar form of self-organized criticality — defines the non-analytic boundary between a sparse-static and a sparse-dynamic asymptotic phase.
-Meanwhile, the second point marks an enigmatic deterministic percolation transition between the sparse-dynamic and a third, dense-dynamic phase.
-Moreover, we identify distinct power-law distributions of cluster sizes with unconventional critical exponents that challenge the current paradigms for critical behavior.
-Overall, our work concretely paves the way for studying emergent scale invariance in purely deterministic systems.
+Abstract: Scale invariance is a hallmark of criticality in complex dynamical systems.
+While random external inputs or tunable stochastic interactions are typically required to produce critical behavior, it remains unclear whether scale-invariant dynamics can emerge from purely deterministic interactions.
+Here, we address this question by studying the asymptotic dynamics of the logistic Game of Life (GOL), a deterministic-parameter extension of Conway’s GOL.
+In this system, we identify three distinct asymptotic phases separated by two fundamentally different critical points.
+The first critical point, associated with an unusual form of self-organized criticality, separates a sparse-static phase from a sparse-dynamic phase.
+The second critical point corresponds to a deterministic percolation transition between the sparse-dynamic phase and a third, dense-dynamic phase.
+In addition, we observe power-law cluster size distributions with unconventional critical exponents not found in standard equilibrium systems.
+Overall, our work paves the way for studying emergent scale invariance in purely deterministic systems.

 Precise Identification of Topological Phase Transitions with Eigensystem-Based Clustering